Worst-point control

 District heating network, part 7: configure worst-point control for optimal pump regulation

-This tutorial demonstrates how to install a more efficient pump control.
-In the previous tutorials, a pump with a constant pressure increase was used.
+This part demonstrates how to install a more efficient pump control.
+In the previous parts, a pump with a constant pressure increase was used.
 Here, a controlled pump is used instead, which regulates on a worst point.

-Replacing the constant pump with a controlled pump in the system editor
+Replacing the constant pump with a controlled pump in the plant editor

 Replacement: remove the constant-head pump and insert a controlled pump